Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Artificial intelligence is form of unsupervised machine learning.
 - [ ] Machine learning and artificial intelligence are the same thing.

+**Explanation**: Machine learning is a type of artificial intelligence that relies on learning through data.

 #### Q16.
 How do machine learning algorithms make more precise predictions?

 - [ ] The algorithms are typically run more powerful servers.
 - [x] The algorithms are better at seeing patterns in the data.
 - [ ] Machine learning servers can host larger databases.
 - [ ] The algorithms can run on unstructured data.

+**Explanation**: Machine learning algorithms make more precise predictions because they are better at seeing patterns in the data.

 #### Q17.
 You work for an insurance company.
 Which machine learning project would add the most value for the company?